 PhD Clinical Psychology, University of Southern California; Postdoctoral Fellow, Stanford University School of Medicine

-Affiliate Scientist in the Keenan Research Centre of the Li Ka Shing Knowledge Institute of St. Michael's Hospital
+Affiliate scientist in the Li Ka Shing Knowledge Institute of St. Michael's Hospital

 Associate Professor, Psychology, Ryerson University

 Behavioral Medicine, Psychosocial Impact of Chronic Illness, Coping with Cancer, Couples and Chronic Illness